What I help with

 Often, what looks like a symptom is also part of a wider pattern: how your nervous system responds under stress, how you protect yourself in relationships, or how earlier experience still shapes present-day reactions.

-Therapy may begin with making things feel more manageable in the present, including supporting nervous-system regulation where needed.
+Therapy may begin with making things feel more manageable in the present, including supporting emotional and nervous-system regulation where needed.
 When the time feels right, it can move into deeper work.

-The aim is not simply to reduce symptoms in isolation, but to understand these patterns with care and gradually create more space for choice, steadiness, and connection.
+The aim is not simply to reduce symptoms in isolation, but to understand these patterns more precisely and work with them at a pace that allows more choice, steadiness, and connection.

 How therapy may help

-Therapy can offer a space to slow things down and begin to understand what is happening, without forcing you to explain everything perfectly from the start.
+Therapy can offer a place to slow things down and understand what is happening, without needing to explain everything perfectly from the start.

 We may begin by looking at what feels most difficult now: anxiety, shutdown, relationship patterns, emotional overwhelm, exhaustion, disconnection, or a sense of being stuck.

-Over time, therapy can help you notice how these experiences are organised in the mind, body, relationships, and nervous system.
+Over time, therapy can help you notice how these experiences are organised across mind, body, relationships, and nervous-system responses.

 Depending on what is needed, the work may include: